 1 green chili, sliced

-- Add the scallions, cilantro, chili, ginger, garlic, lime juice, zest, cumin and coriander to a food processor and blitz to combine.
+- Add scallions, cilantro, chili, ginger, garlic, lime juice, lime zest, cumin and coriander to a food processor and pulse to combine.

-- Add the coconut oil and blend again to form a thick paste.
+- Add coconut oil to the mixture and blend to form a thick paste.

-- Add the paste to a large saucepan or casserole dish over a medium heat and add the diced potatoes.
+- Add paste to a large saucepan or casserole dish over medium heat and add the diced potatoes.

-- Add the broth/water to the pan and bring to the boil, before reducing to a simmer for 5 minutes.
+- Add water or broth to pan and bring to a boil, before reducing to a simmer for 5 minutes.

-- Add the coconut milk to the pan and stir to combine until gently simmering.
+- Add coconut milk to pan and stir to combine until simmering gently.

-- Add the diced chicken pieces and the green beans to the pan and cook for a further 8-10 minutes until the chicken is entirely cooked through.
+- Add diced chicken and green beans the pan and cook for 8 to 10 minutes until the chicken is entirely cooked through.